-- How often the school will make contact this will be at least once a week - Which staff member(s) will make contact as far as possible, this will be staff who know the family well a member of the DSL Team. - How staff will make contact this will be over the phone, doorstep visits, or a combination of both
+- How often the school will make contact this will be at least once a week - Which staff member(s) will make contact as far as possible, this will be staff who know the family well - How staff will make contact this will be over the phone, doorstep visits, or a combination of both

-We have agreed these plans with children's social care where relevant, and will review them on a case by case basis.
-If we are unable to make contact with the family, we will contact Social Care in the first instance.
+We have agreed these plans with children's social care where relevant and will review them termly.
+If we can't make contact, we will inform the child/children's social worker, and the police where appropriate.

-12. Looked after and previously looked after children
+13. Looked after and previously looked after children